jondkelley/eco_aprs_weather/README.md

 eco_aprs_weather --kill
 ````

+*NOTE: This is only known to work on Linux based environments, or Windows Subsystem for Linux.*

 ### Ecowitt App Configuration

 Once you have the service started for `Eco_APRS_Weather` you need to determine the IP address of your PC.